-The Center for Health System Strengthening (CfHSS) in collaboration with the Institute de Recherche’ en Sante’ de Surveillance Epide’miologique et Formation / Cheikh Anta Diop University (IRESSEF/CADU), African Society of Laboratory Medicine (ASLM), African Centers for Disease Control and Prevention (Africa CDC) and support of the US Centers for Disease Control (US, CDC) has completed the second phase of a programme aimed at building capacity in the area of HIV Rapid Testing and Continuous Quality Improvement (RT-CQI).
+The Centre for Health System Strengthening (CfHSS) in collaboration with the Institute de Recherche’ en Sante’ de Surveillance Epide’miologique et Formation / Cheikh Anta Diop University (IRESSEF/CADU), African Society of Laboratory Medicine (ASLM), African Centers for Disease Control and Prevention (Africa CDC) and support of the US Centers for Disease Control (US, CDC) has completed the second phase of a programme aimed at building capacity in the area of HIV Rapid Testing and Continuous Quality Improvement (RT-CQI).

 The programme was organised at Splendor Hotel in Kumasi from 15th–20th October, 2018 for 20 participants from Greater Accra, Ashanti, Eastern, Western and Brong Ahafo Regions.
 The objective of the programme was to train HIV Rapid Testing Quality Auditors/Mentors to conduct baseline assessment using the Stepwise Process for Improving the Quality of HIV Rapid Testing checklist and provide corrective action support to poorly performing sites.